themintchoco/tp/docs/UserGuide.md

 Format: `student restore STUDENT_IDENTIFIER`

-* Restores the student with the specified STUDENT_IDENTIFIER.
-STUDENT_IDENTIFIER can be either the student's ID or full name.
+* Restores the student with the specified `STUDENT_IDENTIFIER`. `STUDENT_IDENTIFIER` can be either the student's ID or full name.
 * This can only restore a student that has been deleted if the app has not been closed since deletion.

 Examples: